 A recent book by Fred Peterson titled Homes in the Heartland describes the evolution of the balloon-frame farmhouse in the upper Midwest.
 Peterson notes one characteristic of many, first generation farmhouses: an eclectic nature where they were built in stages with several additions.

 When settlers arrived in the Midwest one of their first priorities was building shelter.
 This might be a log cabin or a small, hastily built frame house.
-As the family established themselves in their new home and their family grew, the original home usually became insufficient.
-Some abandoned their old log house and used it as a barn or shed.
+As the family established themselves in their new home, earned some money and had more children, the original home rapidly became insufficient.
+Some abandoned their old log home and used it as a barn or shed.
 Others built additions onto their simple home and added fashionable Greek Revival or Victorian ornament to display the family’s growing prosperity.
 Indeed, many Midwestern log cabins and first-generation claim shacks survive to this day cocooned within clapboard siding or surrounded by later additions.

 The next time you are driving about in the country, look around and see if you can identify an early farmhouse.
 Then try your hand at house detective and discover a bit of a family’s history.